-- Continue installation of Building Management System (BMS) software.
-BMS will be installed in the Austin Annex and Austin Guadalupe facilities.
-BMS allows TWC to monitor systems to identify needed
+- Continue installation and upgrade of Building Management System (BMS) software.
+BMS will be upgraded in the Austin Trinity, Mopac, MLK, McKinney, and McAllen facilities.
+BMS allows TWC to monitor systems to identify needed improvements.

-- Install cool roof when roof replacement is
+- Install energy-efficient roofing when roof replacement is needed.

 - Conduct energy-related activities on a set schedule as outlined in the TWC Facilities Master Plan (FMP):

-- SECO, in conjunction with the Council on Competitive Governments, contracts with ENGIE Insight Services Inc. (ENGIE) to assist TWC with energy needs, decision-making and renegotiating energy contracts in deregulated areas.
+- SECO, in conjunction with the Council on Competitive Governments, contracts with ENGIE Insight Services, Inc. (ENGIE) to assist TWC with energy needs, decision making, and renegotiating energy contracts in deregulated areas.
 ENGIE analyzes utility bills and monitors TWC’s energy and water usage.
-ENGIE contracts with TXU Energy Retail Company LLC (TXU Energy) for lower
+ENGIE contracts with TXU Energy Retail Company, LLC (TXU Energy) for lower rates.

-- TWC participates in a statewide consortium via an interagency contract (IAC) with the General Land Office (GLO) to purchase natural gas produced on state-owned land.
+- TWC participates in a statewide consortium via an Interagency Contract (IAC) with the General Land Office (GLO) to purchase natural gas produced on state-owned land.
 This arrangement allows TWC to purchase natural gas from GLO at reduced rates for all Austin AOBs and one leased site.
-TWC will expand this contract to new sites for which this is
+TWC will expand this contract to new sites for which this is available.

-- Turn off lights in unused offices, conference rooms, hallways etc. at peak hours, where feasible, especially during triple-digit heat
+- Turn off lights in unused offices, conference rooms, hallways, etc., at peak hours, where feasible, especially during triple-digit heat days.